Tag Archive for: Realty ONE Group Western Slope

 But where my skills really shine…

-2) is in writing a purchase agreement that not only protects you, but is also attractive to the seller.
-I’ve worked in every type of market imaginable, and one thing I can always pride myself on… I have never been one of those agents who needed to write 10 offers for my buyer clients before we secured a home.
+ide myself on… I have never been one of those agents who needed to write 10 offers for my buyer clients before we secured a home.
 I’m sure you’ve heard horror stories from unsuccessful buyers who literally gave up their home search out of frustration.
 “The market is just too difficult right now” is a common phrase heard.
 If that’s true, then how come the most successful agents are still finding success for their clients, even in the hottest of market conditions?
 It comes down to skill and experience.
 Two things that can only be gained through working with clients.
 You deserve more than to be an agent’s practice client while they try to figure out what works in this industry.
 I will clearly communicate what it is going to take to secure that home and only you decide which route to take with your offer.

-3) My goal is to make you feel like your experience working with me was worthwhile, fun, educational, and that you understand that I have your best interest first and foremost at all times.
+3) My goal is to make you feel like your experience working with me was worthwhile, fun, educational, and that you understand that I have your best interests first and foremost at all times.
 I’ve never “sold” anyone a home, but I have successfully guided hundreds of people to make the best decision for them when buying a home.

 Read how my past clients have described the type of service I offer my clients, all of my clients, every time!
 Paul Aspelin Reviews and Recommendations.
 Connect with me on LinkedIn or send me an email.